Ballynahinch Castle: Stay overnight in Luxury in the stunning Ballynahinch Castle

 Studio Donegal is an iconic spinning & hand weaving business in the scenic, Gaeltacht village of Kilcar, Co.
 Donegal

-Visitors are invited to go through the mill and watch the weaving process unfold, from blending colours of fleece to watching the Victorian spinning mule in action to preparing the warp threads for the weavers and watching the weavers skilfully weave their beautiful tweeds.
+Visitors are invited to go through the mill and watch the weaving process unfold, from blending colours of fleece, watching the Victorian spinning mule in action to preparing the warp threads for the weavers and watching the weavers skilfully weave their beautiful tweeds.

 Galway, a waterfront city on Ireland’s western coast, is located where the River Corrib meets the Wild Atlantic Ocean.